 POLICY

-The Security Officer, the Privacy Officer or the Director of Human Relations (or their designees) will screen all members of the Workforce and other Individuals prior to granting access to EPHI.
+The Security Officer, the Privacy Officer or the Director of Human Relations (or their designees) will screen all members of the Workforce and other Individuals prior to granting access to ePHI.

 PURPOSE

-The purpose of this policy is to ensure that all members of the workforce have been properly cleared to gain access to EPHI and the appropriate level of access to EPHI is granted.
+The purpose of this policy is to ensure that all members of the workforce have been properly cleared to gain access to ePHI and the appropriate level of access to ePHI is granted.

 REFERENCES/CROSS REFERENCES